It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 6 Then he appeared to more than five hundred brothers at one time, most of whom are still alive, though some have fallen asleep.
 7 Then he appeared to James, then to all the apostles.
 8 Last of all, as to one untimely born, he appeared also to me.

-The resurrection is the very proof that gives us the hope of eternal life.
+The Resurrection is the very proof that gives us the hope of eternal life; life beyond the grave!

 1Ti 4:10 “For it is for this we labor and strive, because we have fixed our hope on the living God, who is the Savior of all men, especially of believers.”